andreabonvini/Notes/Artificial_Intelligence/ArtificialIntelligence.md

 -  **Explain the differences between forward planning and backward planning for solving planning problems formulated in STRIPS.**
   Forward planning formulates a search problem that starts from the initial state of the planning problem and applies all the applicable actions, in order to reach a state that satisfies the goal of the planning problem.
 Backward planning, instead, formulates a search problem that starts from the goal of the planning problem and applies all the regressions of the goal through relevant and consistent actions, in order to reach a state that is satisfied by the initial state of the planning problem.
 -  **Why are forward planning and backward planning said to search in the space of states and in the space of goals, respectively?**
   The states of the search problem formulated by forward planning are states of the planning problem.
 The states of the search problem formulated by backward planning are goals of the planning problem.
 -  **Which one between forward planning and backward planning can generate inconsistent situations?
 Why?
 How can these inconsistencies be managed?**
   Backward planning can generate states of the search problem (= goals of the planning problem) that are inconsistent (for example, they can contain On(A,B) and On(B,A) literals).
 This situation can be managed by resorting to procedures that are external to the planning process.
 These procedures check the consistency of goals and allow to stop the search if a goal refers to inconsistent situations, because that goal cannot be satisfied.
+- **Consider using forward chaining for deriving the sentences entailed by your KB, can you list all the sentences entailed by such KB?**
+  Yes because forward chaining is a sound and complete inference procedure, so every derived sentence is correct (sound) and there are no sentences that can be derived other than the ones obtained by using the algorithm (complete).